Uterine Sarcoma: Risk Factors

 Talk with your healthcare provider about your risk factors for uterine sarcoma and what you can do about them.
 There are no screening tests for uterine sarcoma for women who don’t have symptoms.
 But regular pelvic exams and Pap smears can help find problems.

-If your doctor thinks you are at high risk, he or she can check for uterine sarcoma in these 2 ways:
+If your healthcare provider thinks you are at high risk, he or she can check for uterine sarcoma in these 2 ways:

 Endometrial sampling.
-Your doctor takes a small sample of cells from the lining of your uterus.
-This sample is also called an endometrial biopsy.
-It can usually be done in the doctor's office.
-To do this, your doctor inserts a thin flexible tube through your vagina and cervix and into your uterus.
-Your doctor then uses suction to take out some cells through this tube.
-A doctor looks at the cells under a microscope to check for cancer.
+Your healthcare provider takes a small sample of cells from the lining of your uterus.
+This sample is also called an endometrial biopsy and can usually be done in the healthcare provider's office.
+To do this, your healthcare provider inserts a thin flexible tube through your vagina and cervix and into your uterus.
+He or she then uses suction to take out some cells through this tube.
+A healthcare provider looks at the cells under a microscope to check for cancer.
 Another test called a dilation and curettage (D&C) is sometimes used to take larger endometrial samples.
 This is usually done in the operating room.
 Medicines are used to make you sleep and not feel pain.
 Endometrial sampling is not as good at finding uterine sarcoma as it is for finding endometrial cancer.

 Transvaginal ultrasound.
-Your doctor puts a probe into your vagina.
+Your healthcare provider puts a probe into your vagina.
 The probe sends out sound waves that echo off the walls of your uterus and other pelvic organs.
 A computer turns these sound waves into an image on a screen.
-In this way, your doctor can see pictures of the inside of your uterus and the muscle wall of the uterus.
+In this way, your healthcare provider can see pictures of the inside of your uterus and the muscle wall of the uterus.
 The pictures may show if there is a tumor.

-Neither of these tests is fully accurate.
-It’s possible that your doctor may not be able to find cancer, even if it’s there.
+These tests are not fully accurate.
+It’s possible that your healthcare provider may not be able to find cancer, even if it’s there.
 It’s also possible that it might look like you have cancer when you don’t.
-If needed, your doctor can confirm if you have cancer by doing more tests.
+If needed, your healthcare provider can confirm if you have cancer by doing more tests.